MiczFlor/Math2SVG-Bash/README.md

 A bash script to create a SVG file of a mathematical formula using LaTeX and pdftocairo from user input.

 This is a 'proof of concept' example on how to use LaTeX to create a PDF from a mathematical formula.
-The resulting PDF will be converted into a SVG file using 'pdftocairo -svg' creating the file 'MathPDF2SVG.svg'.
+The resulting PDF will be converted into a SVG file using `pdftocairo -svg` creating the file 'MathPDF2SVG.svg'.

 Follow this link for more [information on the formatting of your mathematical formula][1].